Unity-Technologies/com.unity.multiplayer.docs/docs/basics/connection-approval.md

             }
             else
             {
-                Debug.LogError($"Client provided player Prefab index of {playerPrefabIndex} when there are onlky {AlternatePlayerPrefabs.Count} entries!");
+                Debug.LogError($"Client provided player Prefab index of {playerPrefabIndex} when there are only {AlternatePlayerPrefabs.Count} entries!");
                 return;
             }
             // Continue filling out the response